Cactric/komodo-appimage/README.md

 I made an AppImage for it because it's a pain to get it to compile on modern distros since it relies on old versions of gtk and glib

+## Downloading
+Go to the releases page on the right.

 ## Running
 Running the AppImage without any arguments will run kmd inside with the -e flag (this is so that it will work just by double-clicking on distros that support it)